eclypse-tms/Composure/README.md

 ## Design Choices
 1. Designed to work with vertical scrolling views since most of the forms are also laid out that way.
 1. Each section in your view contains a single type of layout.
-Even though it is possible to mix and match different type of layouts within the same section, this library is written to accept a single type of layout.
+Even though it is possible to mix and match different type of layouts within the same section in Compositional Layouts, this library is designed to accept a single type of layout per section.
 1. Each collection layout group takes the entire available width.
+If you are not familiar with "Layout Groups", a diagram of a layout group can be found on [apple's site](https://developer.apple.com/documentation/uikit/uicollectionviewcompositionallayout).
-1. For header and footer views, UICollectionView.elementKindSectionHeader and UICollectionView.elementKindSectionFooter are supported only.
+1. For header and footer views, UICollectionView.elementKindSectionHeader and UICollectionView.elementKindSectionFooter types are supported.

 ## Assumptions
 1. The cells, header or footer views you use with this library have to be unambiguously constrained.
 Under-constrained or improperly constrained cells will not work.